Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 - 4 Vax Power 5 Pet

-- 5 What Do I Look For In A Cylinder Vacuum?
+- 5 What Are The Defining Features Of A Cylinder Vacuum?

 - 6 Frequently Asked Questions (FAQs)